top of page

 33.jpeg

-Method V: The inner carton is wrapped with the same laminated sheet as described in method IV, but instead of a second wrapping the carton will be dipped in molten wax.
+Method V: The inner carton is wrapped with the same laminated sheet as described in Method IV, but instead of a second wrapping the carton will be dipped in molten wax.

 The first method (I, II and III) is prevalent.

-Cellophane bag
+Cellophane Bag

-All food products, except the canned egg, cheese or meat product and the chewing gum, were sealed inside a cellophane bag for further protection against moister.
+All food products, except the canned egg, cheese or meat product and the chewing gum, were sealed inside a cellophane bag for further protection against moisture.
 Originally the contents were packed loose in the box, but when the K Ration went into full production a cellophane bag of single thickness was used to enclose the biscuits, sugar, confection and beverage.

 IMGP1786-removebg-preview (1).png